 Loans and university-level awards are handled through the Office of Financial Aid at the student’s home campus.

-Effective August 2015, the HRSA grant will provide selected field internship students with a $10,000 competitive stipend.
-Eligible students will be in their advanced year of the JMSW Program (advanced standing or second year) and have a desire to be trained in practice with children, adolescents and transitional aged youth who are at risk for behavioral health problems.
+Effective August 2018, the HRSA grant will provide selected field internship students with a $10,000 competitive stipend.
+Eligible students will be in their advanced year of the JMSW Program (advanced standing or second year) and have a desire to be trained in behavioral health social work practice with an emphasis on integrated care.

 Applicants will receive HRSA application information after acceptance into the JMSW Program.
 Current students will receive information for applying for a stipend in the Spring Semester.